County Longford: History

 The county was officially shired in 1586 in the reign of Elizabeth I from the northern portion of Westmeath, but English control was not fully established until the aftermath of the Nine Years' War.
 County Longford was added to Leinster by James I in 1608 (it had previously been considered part of Connacht), with the county being divided into six baronies and its boundaries being officially defined.
 The county was planted by English and Scottish landowners in 1620, with much of the O'Farrell lands being confiscated and granted to new owners.
 The change in control was completed during the Cromwellian plantations of the 1650s.
 On these lands in County Longford, are the historic ruins of the Coolamber Hall House, which was besieged by one of the Cromwells.

 The county was a centre of the 1798 rebellion, when the French expeditionary force led by Humbert, which had landed at Killala, was defeated outside the village of Ballinamuck on 8 September by a British army led by Cornwallis.
-General Humbert had hoped to amalgamate his forces with other rebels located in Granard but Cornwallis aware of the danger had defeated these forces in the second battle of Granard prior to defeating General Humbert in Ballinamuck.
+General Humbert had hoped to amalgamate his forces with other rebels located in Granard, but Cornwallis, aware of the danger, had defeated these forces in the second battle of Granard prior to defeating General Humbert in Ballinamuck.
 Considerable reprisals were inflicted by the British on the civilian inhabitants of the county in the aftermath of the battle.

 A revolutionary spirit was again woken in the county during the Irish War of Independence when the North Longford flying column, led by Seán Mac Eoin, became one of the most active units on the Irish side during that war.

-Education

-There are many national and secondary schools located in the county such as Moyne Community School, St. Mels and the Convent (Longford, Granard, Ballymahon, Lanesborough).